mmillican/mmillican.github.io/blog/_posts/2020-07-28-signalr-with-vue.md

 service.
 This is helpful if you need to persist data to a database or other store.

-Following, we have two methods, which coorelate to our `IGameClient` interface.
+Following, we have two methods, which correlate to our `IGameClient` interface.
 We'll look at the `PlayerJoined` method.
 First, we're getting the game info by it's code (method redacted for brevity) and then we are creating a `Player` object and persisting it to our data store (in this case that's CosmosDB).
 SignalR has